Lbangayan/Recipe-and-Ratings-Data-Analysis/README.md

 ## Final Model
 To improve our model we added two new features.
 The first is a binerizer for the number of calories a recipe has.
-This is useful because it will make our model more robust to outliers of recipes that have a lot of calories.
+This is useful because it simplifies the numurical feature making it easier for the model to identify complex realtionships.
 The other feature we added was a quantile transformer for our minutes columns.
 We did this because we noticed that minutes had a couple outlets since some recipes were multiple months long so this transformer added more robustness to our model.

 We started using a lasso Regression model and used Cross validation tests with 5 folds to tune our hyperparameter.
 The best value we found for our alpha value(hyperparameter) is 0.01.
 After running this model we got a new RSME of 0.63.
 This is an improvement from our base model as we reduced RSME by 0.04 making our model more accurate.